 Acupuncturist Chapel Hill, NC

 Each element in Chinese Medicine relates to specific body areas and organs in each person.
 Additionally, there are emotions and seasons and other aspects that relate to one another.
 The element of wood connects the regions described below.
 Connected components tend to be out of harmony together and are diagnostic tools in Chinese medicine; treatment aimed at restoring balance in elemental areas is healing on many levels and improves overall cures response and rate.
+Read more to learn how wood channel imbalance in Chinese medicine relates to your health.

 Spring is the season of wood and sour is the flavor.
 The yin organ is the liver; the yang organ is the gallbladder, the color is green; the opening in the eyes.
 Emotions related to the wood element include frustration and anger; creativity is a strength of wood.
 Body regions which relate to the wood element include the lateral foot, leg, hip, torso to the head and outer canthus, as well as the medial foot, leg, groin to the nipple.